Printing Terms

 Hardwood Pulp

-made from deciduous trees (trees that drop their leaves, such as maple and oak).
+Paper made from deciduous trees.
 Hardwood pulp has short fibers, which give paper bulk, body, and smoothness.
 Papers are often made from a blend of hardwood and softwood pulps, combining the qualities of both into a single paper.
 See also softwood pulp.

 Head box